RobertNimmo26/quizBuddy/README.md

 ## External Sources
 * Bootstrap
+* JQuery
-	 * Nothing is required to be done to set up
+	 * Nothing is required to be done to set these up

 * Google Calendar API
 	* Instructions below on how to set up